symfony/symfony-docs/best_practices/security.rst

 ------------------------

 For controlling access on a controller-by-controller basis, use the ``@Security`` annotation whenever possible.
-It's easy to read and is placed consistently above each action.
+Placing it above each action makes it consistent and readable.

 In our application, you need the ``ROLE_ADMIN`` in order to create a new post.
 Using ``@Security``, this looks like: